tmwlcx/Offbeat/proposal/references.md

 * Cons - Does not support data access via API.
 This will need to be handled via other tech layers.
 Not ideal for quickly serving database to a web application.

 * Summary - Useful for pre-storing clusters, but may not be ideal for serving data to our front end quickly for visualization.
 This often requires a second database layer (Postgressql) which adds an unneccsary amount of complexity.

+**Data stream clustering by divide and conquer approach based on vector model**

+Khalilian, M., Mustapha, N. & Sulaiman, N. Data stream clustering by divide and conquer approach based on vector model.
+Journal of Big Data 3, 1 (2016). https://doi.org/10.1186/s40537-015-0036-x

+* Pros - Increased clustering quality and performance as compare to traditional methods.

+* Cons - A novel approach to clustering adds complexity to the process.
+Also there may not be an existing R or Python package for this, requiring additional custom code to be built.

+* Summary - The divide and conquer approach uses a vector model and k-means divide a conquer approach to overcome some of the shortcomings of other data stream clustering solutions.